drinkbird/drinkbird.github.io/_drafts/the-decision-everyone-agreed-with-and-no-one-believed.md

 Look for these signals:

-1. *Fast unanimity on a consequential decision.* Real tradeoffs usually create real disagreement.
-Immediate consensus should increase scrutiny, not end it.
+1. *Fast unanimity on a consequential decision.* Real tradeoffs usually create real disagreement, so immediate consensus should increase scrutiny rather than end it.
 2. *The senior person frames the answer before others have formed a view.* Even a casual preference can anchor the room.
 3. *Nobody asks to think overnight.* Important decisions sometimes deserve a slower cognitive pace than the meeting calendar allows.
 4. *Concerns appear after the meeting, one person at a time.* The corridor conversation is evidence that the meeting process failed.